 Day Two Thursday 2nd August, we all arrived at the venue in many layers to keep us warm on the long day ahead of us.
 As the schedule was running behind we had some catching up to do.
 On today were Greg, Ellis, Declan, Elliott, Leighton and Kelly.
 Ellis performed his 1st Degree Under 16’s patterns perfectly and we all thought he had it in the bag, unfortunately the vote went the other way and he lost to the eventual winner of his division.
 Kelly also had 3rd Degree Adult Female patterns today, again performed well but lost of the first round to one of the medal winners.
 Leighton competed in 2nd Degree Under 16’s Male Patterns, again another brilliant performance but unfortunately he was knocked out.
 Elliott competed in 3rd Degree Adult Male Patterns too, he won his rounds to get a spot in the final up on the centre ring to be filmed for Argentinean TV later in the evening.
 Declan was up again today for U14’s Welter Weight Male Sparring, he worked really hard and gained lots of experience as well as a bronze medal.
 Greg too had Senior Male Middle Weight Sparring today, he got through his first spar into the semi finals where he missed out on the final but won a bronze.
 In the evening on the main centre stage Elliott performed in the Adults Male 3rd Degree Patterns against a Russian.
-He did amazingly well, and again we all thought he had won it, however the votes went the other way and Elliott won a well deserved Silver.
+He did amazingly well, and again we all thought he had won it, however the votes went the other way and Elliott won a well deserved Silver, however after few months of investigations by the ITF it was found that the Russian shouldn’t have been in this division.
+This meant Elliott was given his rightful position of a Gold medalist so becoming the 3rd degree adult male World Champion.
 It was a busy day two of the competition with nearly all UTA competitors doing something.
 With a late night back to the hotel it was a quick meal down the road and an early night to bed.

 Day Three Friday 3rd August, another early start to get to the venue for the third day of competition.
 Today was set to be a busy day with team and adult sparring.
 Unfortunately with the delay in scheduling we were behind.
 Leighton was up today with U16’s Male Micro Weight Sparring.
 He did really well and got through to the semi finals winning a bronze.
 Junior teams performed today earning places in the finals, along with many Team UK under 18s getting into sparring finals too.
 We also watched the special needs Taekwon Do competition.
 Today was a really long day, which carried on later than expected with the medal ceremony.
 Luckily we could have a lie in the next morning as the competition was starting at 12pm.
 So for dinner we went back to the steak house, where a few people ate intestines, a delicacy in Argentina!